zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The `z/OSMF Authentication Provider` allows the API Gateway to authenticate with the z/OSMF service.
 The user needs z/OSMF access in order to authenticate.

-Use the following properties of API Gateway to enable the `z/OSMF Authentication Provider`:
+Use the following properties of the API Gateway to enable the `z/OSMF Authentication Provider`:
 ```
 apiml.security.auth.provider: zosmf
 apiml.security.auth.zosmfServiceId: zosmf  # Replace me with the correct z/OSMF service id